 Many healthy foods can also improve teeth health and brightness.
 These foods include vegetables, pineapple, dairy, nuts, seeds, onions, celery, and carrots, among others.

 Here are three professional teeth whitening options to brighten your smile that a dental professional can do for you in a dental office:

-There are also tons of home whitening kits available to whiten your teeth on your own or provide a touch-up to prolong a professional whitening job.
+There are also tons of home whitening kits available to whiten your teeth on your own.
+These kits can also provide a touch-up to prolong a professional whitening job.